 Running the app

 The app can be run within the R file using the function shinyApp, which depends on the ui and server that have been created and described above.
 Running this creates a Shiny application in the local environment (e.g. your desktop).
 It is also possible to deploy the application onto the web from RStudio using the shinyapps.io server (using the publish button in the top right corner of the R-file in R-Studio).
-Alternatively apps can be hosted on private servers and integrated into existing websites.
+Alternatively, apps can be hosted on private servers and integrated into existing websites.
+Server specifications should be chosen to match model requirements: while simple Markov chain state transition models may run on almost any server, more computationally burdensome models (e.g. agent-based models) may require considerable computing power.
 A step by step guide to the process of publishing applications can be found on the R-Shiny website or other online resources 3, 21 .

 Running the app